caiks/WBOT02/README.md

 model061|0.177|5 scanned size-potential tiled actual-potential|6|balanced|48 B&W videos|3,000,000|14,246|0.950 (1.457)|14.6|2.8|22|-0.5|0.3|-4.9|1.93|30s unique, 12.0 min diagonal, 1.2 min entropy
 model067|0.5, 0.354, 0.25, 0.177, 0.125, 0.088|4 randomised scanned actual-potential|10|balanced|48 B&W videos|1,000,000|6,815|0.454 (0.910118)|14.1|2.6|21|-0.7|0.7|-7.3|1.87|30s unique, 12.0 min diagonal, 1.2 min entropy

 The statistics apart from growth are much more similar to 'scanned size-potential tiled actual-potential' mode (6) *model* 61.
+Clearly the local scanning is the main factor contributing to the longer paths.
+The growth is lower, however, either because mode 10 does not filter hotspots by potential *likelihood* (*slice size*) or because the centre is not maintained between captures.
+We can, perhaps, compensate for the lower growth by having larger active *histories* offline, but note that the kurtosis is more than twice the kurtosis of *model* 61, and the skew is much more negative, suggesting either than there are many more short paths or that there are many fewer long paths.
+In either case, feature detection is probably reduced.

 TODO

-That is, the local scanning is the main factor

 We are seeing twice as many events at 0.5 as at 0.088 so the entropy is too high for 0.088 and not high enough for 0.5.
 Perhaps we have two gross scales - facial features and body features and these are really two separate models - directors are going to use fairly standardised scales.
 Could go with entropies for each scale, but what is the formula?
 Or could use a smaller range of scales and a lower entropy.